 The shower has come a long way in recent years.
 We’ve said goodbye to small cubicles and are embracing a much more luxurious type of design – the walk-in shower.
 Oh, I love them.
 I want a giant shower area for my bathroom, complete with a large rainfall shower, too.
-I know what you’re thinking…you don’t need a huge bathroom to create this modern look; you don’t need to fully waterproof the whole room like you would for a ‘wetroom‘; and it’s not that much of an upheaval to go from bath to shower, promise.
+I know what you’re thinking… You don’t need a huge bathroom to create this modern look.
+And you don’t need to fully waterproof the whole room like you would for a ‘wetroom‘.
+Also, it’s not that much of an upheaval to go from bath to shower, promise.

 Thanks to the clever people who design products for the bathroom, the choice of fittings is now huge and it’s never been easier to create a wetroom-inspired walk-in shower.
 Shower trays are as thin as a couple of centimeters, shower screens can look as seamless or designer as you want them to be (time to get rid of that shower curtain if you haven’t already, sorry) and materials for walls and floors are so vast that you can create a really fun, stylish and personal look to suit your interior design goals – think bright patterned tiles, bold murals, concrete-look backdrops or sophisticated marble coverings.